 Alleviating Enlarged Turbinates:

 • Turbinate Reduction: The nasal turbinates are small, bony structures inside the nose that help filter, warm, and humidify the air we breathe.
 Over time, these turbinates can become enlarged for various reasons, including allergies or chronic inflammation.
-Turbinate reduction surgery aims to reduce the size of these enlarged turbinates to improve airflow and alleviate symptoms like nasal blockage.
+Turbinate reduction aims to reduce the size of these enlarged turbinates to improve airflow and alleviate symptoms like nasal blockage.

 Enhancing Overall Nasal Breathing: